Eugene John Gerber: Bishop of Dodge City

-On October 16, 1976, Gerber was appointed the third bishop of the Diocese of Dodge City by Pope Paul VI.
-He received his episcopal consecration on December 14, 1976, from Bishop David Maloney, with Bishops Marion Forst and Richard Hanifen serving as co-consecrators.
-After Ignatius J. Strecker, Gerber was the second native of the Wichita diocese to become a bishop.
+On October 16, 1976, Gerber was appointed the third bishop of Dodge City by Pope Paul VI.
+He received his episcopal consecration at the Cathedral of the Immaculate Conception in Wichita on December 14, 1976, from Bishop David Maloney, with Bishops Marion Forst and Richard Hanifen serving as co-consecrators.
+After Ignatius J. Strecker, Gerber was the second native of the Diocese of Wichita to be appointed bishop.

 Gerber was formally installed as bishop on December 15, 1976, at the Dodge City Civic Center.
 He served on the National Conference of Catholic Bishops (NCCB) Ad Hoc Committee on Parish Renewal for four years.

 Bishop of Wichita

-Gerber was later named the sixth bishop of the Diocese of Wichita by Pope John Paul II on November 17, 1982.
+Gerber was later named the sixth bishop of Wichita by Pope John Paul II on November 17, 1982.
 Within the next twenty days, both of his parents died.
 Gerber was installed on February 9, 1983.

 During his tenure, he served on the NCCB Ad Hoc Committee for Parish Renewal; the NCCB Committee on the Permanent Diaconate; two terms on the Administrative Board of the National Conference of Catholic Bishops, representing Region IX; on the NCCB Liaison Committee with the Leadership Conference of Women Religious (LCWR); the Communications Committee; the Pastoral Research and Practices Committee; the Liaison Committee with NC News; the NCCB Pro-Life Committee; Committee for Women in Society and the Church; and the Ad Hoc Committee on Stewardship.

-Locally, Gerber served as a board member for the Wichita Urban League, Via Christi Health Systems, HopeNet, Kansas Foodbank Warehouse, Inc., and Wichita Grand Opera.
+Locally, Gerber served as a board member for the Wichita chapter of the Urban League, Via Christi Health Systems, HopeNet, Kansas Foodbank Warehouse, Inc., and Wichita Grand Opera.
 He received Thomas J. Olmsted as a coadjutor bishop in April 1999.